MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

    :::image type="content" source="../../../assets/images/bots/dotnet-ai-library-dev-tunnel.png" alt-text="Screenshot shows an example of the Dev Tunnel and Create a Tunnel option in Visual Studio.":::

-1. Select the Account to use to create the tunnel.
-Azure, Microsoft Account (MSA), and GitHub are the account types that are supported.
+1. Select the **Account** to use to create the tunnel.
+Azure, Microsoft Account (MSA), and GitHub accounts are supported.
 Update the following options:
    1. **Name**: Enter a name for the tunnel.
    1. **Tunnel Type**: Select **Persistent** or **Temporary**.
    1. **Access**: Select **Public**.